fhocoursera/Pratical_Machine_learning_Project/README.md

 print (accuracy_rf <- confusion_rf$overall[1])
 ```

-It seems like the random forests provides a better prediction accuracy -- but it cost me may minutes of
+It seems like the random forests provides a better prediction accuracy at 99.5% (out-of-sample error rate of 0.005) -- but it cost me may
-surfing the web -- waiting for the computations to be completed.
+minutes of surfing the web -- waiting for the computations to be completed.
 The last step is to test the model(s)
 on the test set.

 ## Final Prediction